 In a Word…

-Despite the lengthy long process, texts convert.
+Despite the long long process, texts convert.
 Especially in eCommerce, where many brands and products look the same.
 Well-written texts allow you to stand out from the crowd of competitors, attract new customers, and grow your brand.

 Set a goal, think of a solid content marketing strategy, and create meanings, not words.
 May your texts solve customer problems — and they will thank you by purchasing from you.

-About Author: Lesley Vos is a content writer behind Bid4Papers.com and contributor to publications on digital marketing, copywriting, and self-growth.
+About Author: Lesley Vos is a content writer behind Bid4Papers.com and a contributor to publications on digital marketing, copywriting, and self-growth.
 Feel free to find more works on Twitter @LesleyVos.